-\begin{remark} In the sequel we will mostly work with $G$-modules defined over the real numbers.
-In this setup one devotes some care to the fact that irreducible representations defined over the reals may be reducible over the complex numbers.
-This additional difficulty is in fact not hard to overcome and, in particular, in the case of real reflection group, which are the main focus of this work, all the irreducible representations are constructible over the reals.
-Therefore all complexifications of real irreducible $G$-modules remain irreducible. \end{remark}
+\begin{remark} In the sequel, we will mostly work with $G$-modules defined over the real numbers.
+In this setup, one devotes some care to the fact that irreducible representations defined over the reals may be reducible over the complex numbers.
+This additional difficulty is in fact not hard to overcome and, in particular, in the case of real reflection groups, which are the main focus of this work, all complexifications of real irreducible $G$-modules remain irreducible \cite{humphreys1990reflection}. \end{remark}